Your WordPress site can be faster, and more secure, and you can make this happen!

 You’re now ready to update your website’s PHP version!
 You’ve done due diligence, got backups, and are in the best possible shape to do the update.

-PHP is installed on your website’s server, so updating it involves either interacting with your host’s settings or asking your provider to do it for you.
+As the PHP version is set at the server level by your hosting company, updating involves either interacting with your host’s settings or asking them to do it.

-If you can’t find your host on this list, then email your hosting company and ask them to help!
+If you can’t find your host on this list, and don’t recognize the names of these system-specific and tool-specific update tutorials, then email your hosting company and ask them to help!
 Here’s some template text you can use:

 Dear Hosting Provider,

-I want my WordPress website to be as performant and
+I want my website to be as performant and secure as

-secure as possible with the latest version of PHP.
+possible with the latest version of PHP.
+For the server

 If you run into any issues at this stage, either change the PHP version back yourself, contact your hosting company or a professional web developer.
 In the unlikely event something goes wrong and you need to restore your backup, contact your host and ask them to restore the previous version of PHP you had running.
 You can then restore your backup.